-I would always encourage people to try a food in its country of origin, but regardless of location, I genuinely believe every food lover should try Kobe beef at least once in their life.
-But beware, it is truly life changing: you are unlikely to eat beef this good anywhere else ever again.
+I would always encourage people to try food in its country of origin, but regardless of location, I genuinely believe every food lover should try Kobe beef at least once in their life.
+But beware, it is truly life-changing: you are unlikely to eat beef this good anywhere else ever again.

 To use the Japanese phrase: ‘gochiso-sama-deshita’ – it was a real feast!